jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Life Star

 At it's heart, Smithereens is a story about an extra.
 The tortured man assumes the company Smithereen will care about his problem.
 Extras assume "they" have the people's best interest at heart.
 "They" in government bureaucracy.
 "They" in corporations.
 "They" someone else.
-"They" only have your interest at heart if you are a player god holding levers of power.
+"They" only have your interest at heart if you're holding levers of power.

 And that's the subject for the next book.
 Because for all the antagonist blustering and excuses, once a regular person becomes a player god, the game is won.
-Because the only reason Smithereens happens, the only reason those damn DINGs are still ringing, is because Main Street thinks it has to take what the antagonists give.
+Because the only reason Smithereens happens, the only reason those damn DINGs are still ringing, is because Main Street accepts what the antagonists give.

 This book made you a player god in mind, the next will make you a player god in reality.
 We'll do that by putting many levers of in your hand, first and foremost for car crashes.
 No middleman.
 No phantom chasing.
 No dark majic.
 No Death Star.
 No Darth Blockbuster.
 Just you in control of your destiny.
 Just like a person playing _Civilization, Anno 1800, or Cities: Skylines_, clicking all the levers they think will help them win the game.